Non-pharmaceutical Health Products

 Reproductive health commodities (including condoms)

 UNDP Country Offices (COs) are advised to procure this category of products via the United Nations Population Fund (UNFPA).
 All items in the UNFPA catalogue can be procured through UNFPA.
+The Memorandum of Understanding (MoU) between UNDP and UNFPA, which can be accessed here.

 According to the latest Standard Operating Procedures (SOPs) for using commercial long-term agreements (LTAs), there are some cases when COs can approach commercial LTAs—namely, when: